Photos by Roberto Dassoni.

 "It's not so simple to go to a shelter or call the cops when you've been raised in a family of ten people living in one house and you have a role and are expected to take care of your younger siblings."

 Kiran Opal, a human rights activist and a co-founder of Ex-Muslims of North America (EXMNA), is intimately familiar with Amina's case, not only because she has directly helped her but because she has been there herself and has had to fight off similar parental pressures, despite coming from what she describes as a "liberal" Muslim family.

 EXMNA, which was founded in 2013 in Toronto and Washington, provides a support network for ex-Muslims, helping them deal with the loneliness and stigma associated with leaving Islam.
-"There's great animosity towards ex-Muslims", Opal says.
+"There's great animosity toward ex-Muslims," Opal says.
 "You're treated like a traitor, just for not believing the same thing.
-And you're expected to keep your mouth shut and not criticise the religion."
+And you're expected to keep your mouth shut and not criticize the religion."

-It is necessary to emphasise that forced marriage is not an exclusively Islamic problem.
+It is necessary to emphasize that forced marriage is not an exclusively Islamic problem.
 There are many other non-Muslim cultures in which marriage is highly regulated.

-Dr Simon Cottee is a senior lecturer in criminology at Kent University.
+Dr. Simon Cottee is a senior lecturer in criminology at Kent University.
 He has conducted his research with the support of a grant from the Economic and Social Research Council.
 His book The Apostates: When Muslims Leave Islam is out this month, published by Hurst & Co.
+Follow him on Twitter.

 Roberto Dassoni is a filmmaker and photographer.